rioffe/CarND-BehavioralCloning-Solution/writeup_report.md

 My model consists of five convolutional blocks.
 The first three convolutional blocks consist of sets of 5 by 5 convolutions (24, 36, and 48 deep respectively), followed by 2 by 2 max pooling followed by ELU activation.
 The fourth and fifth blocks are 3 by 3 convolutions followed by ELU activation (max pooling for these blocks is omitted).
 There are four fully connected layers of sizes 100, 50, 10 and 1, the first three of them followed by ELUs.
 Dropout of 0.5 is applied as described above.

-I decided not to use a Keral lambda layer, since in my experiments I didn't find that it improves performance, so image normalization is typically done either right after reading and scaling the image.
+I decided not to use a Keras lambda layer, since in my experiments I didn't find that it improves performance, so image normalization is typically done either right after reading and scaling the image.

 ####2.
 Attempts to reduce overfitting in the model